Jacajack/sokoboot/README.md

 ### How do I build Sokoboot?
  - Firstly, install necessary packages - `sudo apt-get install moreutils nasm python`
- - And then the Python packages - `sudo pip install Image` (sometimes `sudo pip install --upgrade pip` may be neccessary before)
+ - And then the Python packages - `sudo pip install Image` (sometimes `sudo pip install --upgrade pip` may be necessary before)
  - Then, you need to build the level builder - `make -C mklvl`
  - After that you should be able to run `make` without any errors